Claiming a social welfare payment

 How to apply

-You can apply for most payments online.
+You can apply for most payments online on MyWelfare.ie.
 You can also get an application form from your local Intreo Centre or Social Welfare Branch Office or your local Citizens Information Centre.
-You can also get an application form on gov.ie.
+You can also find all application forms on gov.ie.

 Your Intreo Centre, Social Welfare Branch Office or your local Citizens Information Centre can help you fill in your application form.

-You are no longer required to provide copies of birth certificates for social welfare purposes if you were born in Ireland and your birth is in the Register of Births.
-The Department of Social Protection can access this information directly.
+You no longer need to have a copy of your birth certificate to make an application for a social welfare payment if you were born in Ireland and your birth is in the Register of Births.
+The DSP can access this information directly.

 You can get more information about getting a Birth, Marriage or Death certificate.